Red Candle won't be re-releasing Devotion (yet) following China controversy

 "This incident has significantly and adversely impacted all parties.
 Our partner has been making every effort to assist Red Candle.
 While mediation is still in progress, Red Candle's co-founders have reached a unanimous decision to not re-release Devotion in the near term, including but not limited to obtaining profit from sales, revision, IP authorization, etc. to prevent unnecessary misconception."

-Red Candle said that as it continues to reflect, it has been buoyed by the knowledge that some people are beginning to realize the incident was an accident, rather than a deliberate act -- indeed, the company has maintained the offending image was simply a placeholder that it forgot to remove.
+Red Candle said that as it continues to reflect, it has been buoyed by the knowledge that some people are beginning to realize the incident was an accident, rather than a deliberate act.
+The company has maintained the offending image was simply a placeholder that it forgot to remove.

-With that in mind, the studio said it would be open to re-releasing the game one the publish are filling to view it "rationally" and grant Red Candle the chance to rebuild trust with consumers.
+With that in mind, the studio said it would be open to re-releasing the game one the publlic are willing to view it "rationally" and grant Red Candle the chance to rebuild trust with consumers.
 It also leapt to the defense of its partners, and claimed responsibility for the incident as the game's sole developer.

 "Red Candle is grateful that our partner entrusted us without reservation during the game’s development in the past two years.
 Regrettably, we failed to meet their expectations and caused them to suffer undue hardship.
 As the game’s sole developer, Red Candle is inexcusable for this incident.
 We hope that our partner and related parties may be excused from further criticism," the studio continued.